 The dearest things I got from Sibiu are two traditional Romanian blouses called “ia”.
 They’re handmade from white linen and embroidered with colorful motifs.
 You’ll find them all over Transylvania and in Bucharest, but the ones I bought from Astra Village Museum near Sibiu are the most affordable – around 25€ each (they usually go for 80-150€).

 That’s it!
-This is my Travel Guide to Sibiu, Romania.
 If you have any questions, please feel free to leave a comment below.